Behavioral Economics in B2B SaaS Trials

 - Use language that highlights the negative stuff that happens if they stick with the status quo.
 Are they missing deadlines?
 Losing customers?
 Frame your product as the solution to prevent those losses.

-- for example, a healthcare software company could emphasize the potential losses from not using their software, such as increased errors in patient records or fines from compliance failures.
+- For example, a healthcare software company could emphasize the potential losses from not using their software, such as increased errors in patient records or fines from compliance failures.

 Show, don't just tell.
 Quantify the potential losses.
 I mean, numbers are your friend here. the more concrete you can make the potential downside, the better.